JCR-UK

 (c.1856 - 1934)

 Lithuanian-born Rev. J.B.
 Rittenberg (m.
 Tilly) studied under Rabbi Spector of Kovno.
 He was appointed, from at least 1881, as reader at the Sunderland Hebrew Congregation, serving until about 1883.
-He then served at the Cardiff Old Hebrew Congregation (possibly from 1884) and, in 1889, served as reader and shochet of the rival Cardiff New Hebrew Congregation.
+He then served at the Cardiff Hebrew Congregation (possibly from 1884) and, in 1889, he moved to serve as reader and shochet of the rival Cardiff New Hebrew Congregation in Edwards Place.
 In 1896, he was appointed reader of the Exeter Hebrew Congregation, Devon, serving for about six months.
-In July 1898, he was reappointed, to serve as reader and shochet at the Cardiff New Hebrew Congregation.
-(Jolles's Encyclopaedia.)
+In July 1898, he was reappointed to serve as reader and shochet at the Cardiff New Hebrew Congregation. ("The Jews of South Wales" by Ursula R.Q.
+Henriques, p.26; Jolles's Encyclopaedia, p.
+823.)

 Rev. M. Rittenberg